-If you have suffered an injury in result of a slip and fall in Orange County, contact our highly skilled and experienced Orange County Personal Injury Lawyers for a Free Consultation and Discuss Any Questions you may have about Your Case at 949-203-3815.
+If you have suffered an injury in result of a slip, trip and fall, contact our highly skilled and experienced Orange County Personal Injury Lawyers for a Free Consultation and discuss any questions you may have about your case at 949-203-3815.

 Fair Compensation for a Slip and Fall in Orange County

 A slip and fall accident can result in financial compensation for all of the damages you have suffered.
 There may be support available for your medical bills, lost wages, and for your loss of earning potential if your injuries affect your ability to work in the future.

 The experienced Orange County slip-and-fall attorneys at Bisnar Chase have a long and successful track record of helping seriously injured victims of negligence.

 We can help hold the at-fault parties accountable for all the injuries, damages, and losses you have suffered.
 We work on a contingent fee basis, which means you don’t have to pay any fees until we recover compensation for you.

 Please contact us at (949) 203-3814 for a free, comprehensive, confidential consultation.

 Brian Chase, Senior Partner of Bisnar Chase, explains how to Know What Your Case Is Worth.